OANDA Is Recommended For Intermediate Forex Trading

 Minimum Deposits of Just $1

 Continuing on about the size of Forex trading Australia transactions and their requirement to be substantial enough to earn a significant return, OANDA offers customers the ability to open an account with just $1.
 A dollar is nowhere near enough to trade currencies, even with 100:1 leverage.
-However, what we like about this feature of OANDA’s is the fact that is one of lowest minimum deposit funds required on the market and appeals to low risk traders.
-Low risk tolerant traders can feel comfortable in the knowledge that if they trade with OANDA they don’t require a large upfront cash injection.
+However, what we like about this feature of OANDA’s is the fact that is one of the lowest minimum deposit funds required on the market and appeals to low-risk traders.
+Low-risk tolerant traders can feel comfortable in the knowledge that if they trade with OANDA they don’t require a large upfront cash injection.
 They also don’t face the risk of significant loss as their capital contribution is next to nothing.

 The Benefit of MetaTrader 4

-We’ve spent a lot of time discussing why OANDA appeals to low risk traders but it should also really appeal to intermediates who have a bit more experience when it comes to forex trading Australia.
+We’ve spent a lot of time discussing why OANDA appeals to low-risk traders but it should also really appeal to intermediates who have a bit more experience when it comes to forex trading Australia.
 The main reason for this is due to the company offering MetaTrader 4 as their headline trading platform.
 MetaTrader 4 has been the most innovative and powerful trading platform for over ten years.
-Its user friendly interface makes it perfect for intermediate traders.
+Its user-friendly interface makes it perfect for intermediate traders.
 For those with a bit more advanced trading knowledge expert advisers or automated robots can be deployed using MT4.
 Essentially MetaTrader 4 is the only trading platform you’d ever need once you know what you’re doing.

 OANDA Has An Australian Financial Services Licence